MoAD is open. There may be building works during your visit. Learn more

 Maltese migrants have a reputation as hard workers and Billy Hughes’ 'children' went on to help construct the Burrinjuck dam and the rail extensions in northern New South Wales.
 Another lot were recruited to the Mt Lyell mines in Tasmania.
 As in the 1950s, Southern Europeans did much of the 'dirty work', the harsh manual jobs.

-In 1989, I recorded an oral history interview with Emmanuel Attard, one of the last surviving passengers.
+In 1989, I recorded an oral history interview with Emmanuel Attard, one of the last surviving passengers of the Gange.
 In the following excerpt from the interview, he describes the voyage and a burial at sea.

 Excerpt of interview with Emmanuel Attard